 To Westminster Woods to see Gram.
-We saw a couple of Tricolored Herons:
+We saw these two Tricolored Herons:

 Also in the back yard there’s been a collection of Carolina Wrens–two adults and one juvenile–that has been hitting the mixed-nut cylinder feeder.
 Later in the afternoon on this overcast day I went to Nathan Krestul Park.
 Before the occasional raindrop became soft rain, I spotted these two butterflies:

 Breezes and a brilliant blue sky made today beautiful, yet mild.
 At Nathan Krestul Park in the early evening, the birds were finding plenty to eat.

 We’ve had a lone male Ruby-throated Hummingbird in our back yard since late March.
 A couple of days ago, I saw the first female Ruby-throated of the season.
 She hovered all around the nectar feeder, which is hanging just outside our breakfast nook, but didn’t succeed in getting any nectar.
 She showed up again this morning, and was partaking of the nectar when the male dive-bombed her.
 She flew off.
 The male then patrolled the nectar feeder zealously, keeping watch from a bare branch of the evergreen wisteria growing on top of the pergola.
 The female did not try to approach the nectar feeder.